CBS-SI/CVR_data/README.md

 # CVR DATA

-Work in progress.
+🚧 Work in progress 🚧

-This is a very preliminary version of **our** CVR data documentation.
+This is a very preliminary version of our (not official) CVR data documentation.
 The official documentation is very scarce, lacking, and in Danish.
 We are working on this repository to create a more comprehensive and accessible documentation for the CVR data.

 ## Helpful Resources